After checking into the hotel on May 28, I had a good sleep.

 Sightseeing: Inquisitor's Palace, Fort St. Angelo.

-The local guide arranged by the Beijing travel agency is a long-established Chinese tour guide.
+The local guide arranged by the Beijing travel agency for us is a long-established Chinese tour guide.

 She praised us enthusiastically when she saw our itinerary in Malta.
 She said that Chinese tourists rarely travel in Malta like we do.

-Chinese visitors to Malta generally fall into two categories: one is those who come down for a day when their cruise ship docks in Malta and then leave, or those who pass through from Spain or other countries and stay for at most two days.
-People like you, who have specially customized a four-night, five-day stay, are almost non-existent.
+Chinese visitors to Malta generally fall into two categories: one is those who disembark from cruise ships for a day and then leave, or those who pass through from Spain or other countries and stay for at most two days.
+People like you, who have specially customized a four-night stay and five-day tour, are almost non-existent.

-The distance from the hotel to the capital Valletta is very close; it takes us about 30 minutes by car.
+The distance from the hotel to the capital Valletta is very short; it takes us about 30 minutes by car.

-The tourist bus travels through the city, and I see shops along the roadside and yachts docked in the bay.
+As the tour bus traveled through the city, I saw many shops along the roadside and yachts docked in the bay.

 Valletta is the capital of Malta and is also known as the city of fortresses.